sourcegraph/about/handbook/product/rollout_process.md

 - Track all lower priority bugs that have to be fixed soon.

 #### Deployment
-1. Follow this [document](https://about.sourcegraph.com/handbook/engineering/distribution/update_sourcegraph_website) to enable your feature in global settings and push it to Sourcegraph.com)
+1. Follow this [document](https://about.sourcegraph.com/handbook/engineering/distribution/update_sourcegraph_website) to enable your feature in global settings and push it to Sourcegraph.com
-2. Understand and share analytics for tracking feature shipped.
+2. Understand and share analytics for monitoring the feature shipped.

 ## TODO: Enterprise instances of Sourcegraph.com